EwannAnacombesque/DeTERmine/README.md

-# A french TER path finder using SNCF NeTEx files
+# A French TER path finder using SNCF NeTEx files
 - Download the raw data from [data.gouv.fr](data.gouv.fr) and replace [sncf_netexfr_YYYYYMMDD_2305.xml](https://github.com/EwannAnacombesque/DeTERmine/blob/main/sncf_netexfr_20240509_2305.xml).
 - You can have access to the shortest (in term of time or distance) path from a train station to an other, only using TERs.
 - Use the __API__ or the __GUI__ to obtain your journey.